 Remember

-Finally, breast pads also have the potential to irritate the skin of the nipple for some women.
+Finally, breast pads also have the potential to irritate the skin around the nipple for some women.
 This is uncomfortable, but not serious.
 Nipple creams may be used in conjunction with breast pads to prevent irritation.

 Breast Pad Options